Chemtrail conspiracy theory: Interpretation of evidence

 Jim Marrs has cited a 2007 Louisiana television station report as evidence for chemtrails.
-In the report, the air underneath a crosshatch of supposed chemtrails was measured and apparently found to contain unsafe levels of barium: at 6.8 parts per million, three times the US nationally recommended limit.
-A subsequent analysis of the footage showed, however, that the equipment had been misused, and the reading exaggerated by a factor of 100—the true level of barium measured was both usual and safe.
+In the report, the air underneath a crosshatch of supposed chemtrails was measured and apparently found to contain unsafe levels of barium: at 6.8 parts per million, three times the nationally recommended limit.
+But a subsequent analysis of the footage showed that the equipment had been misused and the reading exaggerated by a factor of 100—the true level of barium measured was both usual and safe.

-In May 2014, a video that went viral showed a commercial passenger airplane landing on a foggy night, which was described as emitting chemtrails.
+In 2014, a video that went viral showed a commercial passenger airplane landing on a foggy night, which was described as emitting chemtrails.
 Discovery News pointed out that passengers sitting behind the wings would clearly see anything being sprayed, which would defeat any intent to be secretive, and that the purported chemical emission was normal air disruption caused by the wings, visible due to the fog.
+In that same year, in several photos of German chancellor Angela Merkel visiting the ILA Berlin Air Show, the water tanks next to her were falsely identified as toxic chemicals.

 In October 2014, Englishman Chris Bovey filmed a video of a plane jettisoning fuel on a flight from Buenos Aires to London, which had to dump fuel to lighten its load for an emergency landing in São Paulo.
 The clip went viral on Facebook, with over three million views and more than 52,000 shares, cited as evidence of chemtrails.
-He later disclosed that the video post was done as a prank, and consequently, he was subjected to some vitriolic abuse and threats from several conspiracy believers.
+He later disclosed that the video post was done as a prank.

 In some accounts, the chemicals are described as barium and aluminum salts, polymer fibers, thorium, or silicon carbide.

-Chemtrail believers interpret the existence of cloud seeding programs and research into climate engineering as evidence for the conspiracy.
+Chemtrail believers interpret the existence of cloud seeding programs and research into climate engineering as evidence of the conspiracy.